UnionOfRAD/li3_quality/README.md

     syntax
         Checks the syntax of your class files through static code analysis. documented
-        Checks for undocumented classes or methods inside the namespace. coverage
+        Checks for undocumented classes or methods inside the library. coverage
         Lists code coverage for a given threshold (100 by default).
-    --namespace=<>
+    --library=<>
-        The namespace to run the quality checks on.
+        The library to run the quality checks on.
     --silent=<>
         If `--silent` is used, only failures are shown.
     --threshold=<>